 Far too often, business owners chase profits, believing this to be the best method for increasing the value of their business’.
 However, this is a misconception that will leave you exhausted and unfulfilled more often than not.
 Instead of trying to increase profits, turn your efforts toward growing your business.
 By focusing on growing your business, the value of your company will increase.
 By increasing the value of your business, you make it worth more in the eyes of customers, investors, and buyers.

-There is a framework involved in the strategic planning process we use on both our and the other companies we build plans for.
+There is a framework involved in the strategic planning process that we use in both our business, and the other companies we build plans for.
 It doesn’t matter what type of business you own, the principles are universal.
-An effective and well-thought-out strategic plan should always go through this process.
+An effective and well thought out strategic plan should always go through this process.
 So what are these steps that are so vital to well thought out strategic planning?

 If you don’t already have a written mission statement, please, take the time to write one.
 A solid mission statement should be realistic and achievable in its nature.
 You want people to believe that your company can actually accomplish its mission.
 It should be clear in its direction and lead to action.
 The people within your business should understand how to perform and how to interact with your consumer base, based on the mission statement.
 Finally, it should be motivating.
 Your team needs to feel that the mission of your company is worthwhile.
 The vision tells where you are going but the mission statement is your why.
 That’s why it is so important in your strategic planning process.